 Africa in pre-modern times

 Research on pre-modern Africa focuses yet on north-east Africa, the sub-saharan part of the continent is much less explored in this respect.
 Studies on the land of the pharaohs and late antique Coptic Egypt already has a long tradition.
 But pre-Islamic Nubia and Sudan are also being investigated in Münster, as is ancient Algeria.
-The literary creation of the 12th-18th centuries in Egypt is another special research focus at the WWU.
+The literary creativity of the 10th-19th centuries in Egypt is another special research focus at the University of Münster.

 Post/colonial Africa: socio-political and cultural dynamics

-This field of research brings together scholars at and outside the WWU who explore colonial and postcolonial African societies, cultures, religions and political-legal transformations from different disciplinary vantage points.
+This field of research brings together scholars at and outside of the University of Münster, who explore colonial and postcolonial African societies, cultures, religions and political-legal transformations from different disciplinary vantage points.
 The research projects of this research field are empirically grounded in particular national, regional and local settings.
 They simultaneously illustrate, and reflect on, the long-standing transnational ties of travel and of intellectual and economic exchange that have connected people in Africa to the world beyond the subcontinent.

 • Thematic focus (1): Religious plurality in contemporary Africa and its global diaspora